rust-lang/book/src/ch03-01-variables-and-mutability.md

 another programming concept that most languages have: *constants*.
 Constants are also values bound to a name that are not allowed to change, but there are a few differences between constants and variables.
-First, using `mut` with constants is not allowed: constants aren't just immutable by default, they're always immutable.
+First, using `mut` with constants is not allowed: constants aren't only immutable by default, they're always immutable.
 Constants are declared using the `const` keyword instead of the `let` keyword, and the type of the value *must* be annotated.
-We're about to cover types and type annotations in the next section, “Data Types,” so don't worry about the type annotation right now.
+We're about to cover types and type annotations in the next section, “Data Types,” so don't worry about the details right now.
 Constants can be declared in any scope, including the global scope, which makes them useful for a value that many parts of your code need to know about.
 The last difference is that constants may only be set to a constant expression, not the result of a function call or any other value that could only be used at runtime.

 Here's an example of a constant declaration where the constant's name is `MAX_POINTS` and its value is set to 100,000.
 Rust constant naming convention